-.
-For those who don’t know, this historic hotel was the inspiration for the book.
-The story is that the King family was living in Boulder and King’s wife decided one day that they needed a break from the kids (always a good source of inspiration).
+One of our destinations was the Stanley Hotel in Estes Park.
+For those who don’t know, this historic hotel was the inspiration for King’s book.
+The story on the street is that the King family was living in Boulder and King’s wife decided one day that they needed a break from the kids (always a good source of inspiration).
 On the advice of locals they headed to The Stanley about 50 miles away.
 They did not have reservations (remember no internet) and arrived the day before the hotel was to close for the winter.

-After his wife went to bed King roamed the empty hotel and by the end of the night King had the skeleton of the book laid out in his head (for more see, Stephen King Country: The Illustrated Guide to the Sites and Sights That Inspired the Modern Master of Horror by George Beahm
+After his wife went to bed King roamed the empty hotel and by the end of the night he had the skeleton of the book laid out in his head (for more see, Stephen King Country: The Illustrated Guide to the Sites and Sights That Inspired the Modern Master of Horror by George Beahm).

 The hotel was built in 1907 by Freelan and Flora Stanley, who ironically had also just moved from Maine like Stephen King.
 Stanley had made his fortune as a co-inventor of the Stanley Steamer motor car and there is a beautifully maintained car in the lobby.
 The entire hotel still has a turn-of-the-century feel.
-In front there is a lovely porch to relax and sip lemonade or champagne and enjoy the spectacular view of Rocky Mountain National Park
+In front there is a lovely porch to relax and sip lemonade or champagne and reflect on an era gone by as you enjoy the spectacular view of Rocky Mountain National Park.

 I planned it so that I finished the last chapter of the book during our stay at the hotel and like King, after my family was asleep, I took a walk through the long quiet corridors to find room 217.
 It was spooky fun.
 The hotel manager must have been glad that he made the decision to let the Kings stay that night.